Optimizing Lower Back Pain Treatments: The Functional Electrotherapy Approach

-Low back pain is a significant issue among musculoskeletal disorders.
-Indeed, its lifetime prevalence is estimated at 84%, with about 55% of patients experiencing at least 10 episodes throughout their lives.
-(Donelson et al., 2012) With a point prevalence of around 25%, chronic lower back pain represents a major health burden and is classified as the most disabling condition in terms of global morbidity burden.
+Low back pain is a significant issue among musculoskeletal disorders with a lifetime prevalence estimated at 84%.
+Approximately 55% of patients will experience at least 10 episodes throughout their lives.
+(Donelson et al., 2012) With a point prevalence of 25%, chronic lower back pain represents a major health burden and is classified as the most disabling condition in terms of global morbidity burden.

 With such high prevalence, it also represents our main clientele for musculoskeletal injuries.
 In this context, it is essential to adopt effective and holistic approaches for pain management, particularly by promoting self-management.
 (Tousignant-Laflamme et al., 2017)